weiszd/Juicebox/internalREADME.md

 1. Create a new branch
 2. Delete anything under development (e.g. clustering)
 3. Replace sensitive chrom.sizes
-4. Remove any mention of assembly/sensitive projects
+4. Remove any mention of assembly/anasplat/non-standard restriction enzymes/sensitive projects

 Note this is only in terms of jars/executables.
-For actaul code release / open-sourcing, we need to wipe other private files, .git histories, etc.
+For actual code release / open-sourcing, we need to wipe other private files, .git histories, etc.